-When I was first considering taking a 200-hour yoga teacher training in Vancouver with Karma Teachers, one nervous hesitation kept ringing through my head: “Is it even possible for me to sit still, cross-legged on a yoga mat for 10 hours a day?”
+When I was first considering taking a yoga teacher training in Vancouver, one nervous hesitation kept ringing through my head: “Is it even possible for me to sit still, cross-legged on a yoga mat for 10 hours a day?”
 I had been practicing yoga for about a year and frequently joked that, for me, “easy pose” was the hardest pose.
+Imagine yoga teacher training vancouver!
 It was also particularly intimidating living in Canada, namely where Vancouver Yoga practitioners are everywhere and are excellent at making you feel really uncomfortable with their exquisite poses!
 Even Yin Yoga is intimidating here in Vancouver Downtown!
 Sheesh!

 Rewind my story back about 2 and half years and you’d find me down in Boston, running my fifth marathon.
 Back then, I didn’t even stretch my legs much less attend yoga classes.
 In hindsight, it’s not surprising that my hips, quads, hamstrings, and calves were extremely tight.
 I needed to sit on a large bolster and use blocks to support my knees to be comfortable sitting in easy pose.

 Still, it shook me a little to think that my supposedly healthy hobbies—like distance running and cycling—were throwing my body so out of balance.
 It got me wondering whether I could heal my body through yoga and whether I could someday maintain harmony by combining a yoga practice in Vancouver with other sports I love.
 It got me curious about how athletes have benefited from yoga in the past.

 In the world of professional sports, one of the most well-known athletes to publicize the benefits of yoga for his career is American basketball player LeBron James.
 His integration of yoga into his pre-game practice drew attention last year through an Instagram video that shows him balancing on inflatable yoga bubbles while simultaneously tossing around basketballs.

 Yoga and Injury